 If you are lucky enough to visit this beautiful region we have put together a list of must-see villages and towns to ensure you do not miss out on the best places to go whilst here.

-Known as ‘The Venice of the Cotswolds’ Bourton-on-the-Water is pretty high up the list of must visit places in the Cotswolds (although its is also top of the list for most other visitors too so expect it to be pretty busy in the summer months and during the holidays).
-Regularly voted as one of the prettiest villages in the UK, expect picture-postcard perfect scenes of charming Cotswold stone cottages, the clear waters of the River Windrush meandering through the village, and small stone bridges above.
-Explore the many museums, tea rooms, cosy pubs and unique shops or paddle in the cool waters on a warm day.
-Be sure to visit the Cotswold and Motoring Museum and Birdland, where there are more than 500 different breeds of bird, and delight in the detail of the Model Village which is an exact one-ninth scale replica of the village itself.
+Known as ‘The Venice of the Cotswolds’ Bourton-on-the-Water is pretty high up the list of must-visit places in the Cotswolds (although it is also top of the list for most other visitors too so expect it to be pretty busy in the summer months and during the holidays).
+Regularly voted as one of the prettiest villages in the UK, expect picture-postcard-perfect scenes of charming Cotswold stone cottages, the clear waters of the River Windrush meandering through the village, and small stone bridges above.
+Explore the many museums, tea rooms, cozy pubs, and unique shops, or paddle in the cool waters on a warm day.
+Be sure to visit the Cotswold and Motoring Museum and Birdland, where there are more than 500 different breeds of birds, and delight in the detail of the Model Village which is an exact one-ninth-scale replica of the village itself.

-Next to Arlington Row, find Rack Isle Water Meadow, named as such because it is where wool was once hung out on racks to dry, after it had been washed at the Weavers cottages.
-It is now home to water voles, marsh orchid, flag iris and marsh marigold providing an important habitat for birds and plants.
+Next to Arlington Row, find Rack Isle Water Meadow, named as such because it is where wool was once hung out on racks to dry after it had been washed at the Weaver’s cottages.
+It is now home to water voles, marsh orchids, flag iris, and marsh marigolds providing an important habitat for birds and plants.

 Whilst there, visit one of the oldest and most well-preserved Trout Farms where you can ‘catch your own’ at the fishery or peruse the wide range of wine and deli products.

 A typical Cotswold Village, located on the southernmost edge of the region, 5 miles north of the town of Chippenham.
-Castle Combe is a popular place to visit,and has featured as a backdrop in films such as Stardust and Warhorse.
-Stroll around the fairy-tale cottages adorned with floral hanging baskets and stone tiled roofs.
-If you are looking for the perfect photo opportunity to encompass all that is Cotswold, wander down the hill to the bridge where the river, woodland and historical weavers cottages meet, with views of Water Street and the church spire in the background.
+Castle Combe is a popular place to visit and has been featured as a backdrop in films such as Stardust and Warhorse.
+Stroll around the fairy-tale cottages adorned with floral hanging baskets and stone-tiled roofs.
+If you are looking for the perfect photo opportunity to encompass all that is Cotswold, wander down the hill to the bridge where the river, woodland, and historical weavers cottages meet, with views of Water Street and the church spire in the background.
 To find out more about the history of the village book a step back in time tour.

 Often referred to as ‘the gateway to the Cotswolds’, Burford is a small medieval town situated on the banks of the River Windrush, 18 miles west of Oxford and 22 miles south-east of Cheltenham.
-Wander through the streets of 17th and 18th century buildings and across the traditional medieval bridge.
-An antique lover’s dream, there are many antique shops to peruse and several cosy, friendly places to stop for a bite to eat.
+Wander through the streets of 17th and 18th-century buildings and across the traditional medieval bridge.
+An antique lover’s dream, there are many antique shops to peruse and several cozy, friendly places to stop for a bite to eat.